UncertainLab/Enlsip.jl/docs/src/index.md

 Package `Enlsip.jl` is the Julia version of an eponymous Fortran77 library (ENLSIP standing for Easy Nonlinear Least Squares Inequalities Program) designed to solve nonlinear least squares problems under nonlinear constraints.

-The optimization method implemented in `Enlsip.jl` was conceived in the early 1980s by two swedish authors named Per Lindström and Per Åke Wedin [^LW88].
+The optimization method implemented in `Enlsip.jl` was conceived in the early 1980s by two Swedish authors named Per Lindström and Per Åke Wedin [^LW88].

 It is designed for solve nonlinear least squares problems subject to (s.t.) nonlinear constraints, which can be modeled as the following optimization problem: